Saintghetto17/Notification-Telegram-Bot/README.md

 Uses `Java 21` with `Spring Boot 3`.

-Then I will add database communication and other more skilled features
+Then I will add database communication, message queueing (Kafka ir RabbitMQ f.e).

+## NOTE: This project is ongoing.
+It is not finished yet!
 @NotificationTinkoffBot